nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Organise information by projects
+* Organize information by projects
-    * Unlike other similar applications, CoLAB organises our users' tasks by project rather than by week.
+    * Unlike other similar applications, CoLAB organizes our users' tasks by project rather than by week.
 We believe this is better as students are likely already familiar with their weekly schedule.
 Grouping it by project allows us to give more emphasis to project tasks and deadlines rather than weekly recurring classes.

 * Minimalistic and Designed for Students
-    * CoLAB is designed to be simple and clutter free.
+    * CoLAB is designed to be simple and clutter-free.
 We only add features students are likely to use and use terms that are appropriate for students.
 This improves the user experience for students.

 * Faster compared to other applications
     * Users who are comfortable with using a CLI can potentially do their project management tasks much faster than traditional applications as they can do everything from the keyboard.